Kebaya: From the Indian Subcontinent and Portuguese

 Vimaladharmasuriya and Spilbergen, 1602.
 Here shown cabaya as an upper body jacket.

 The detailed description of cabaya can be seen in the 19th-century Hobson-Jobson dictionary.
 The Anglo-Indian dictionary describes cabaya as a word of Asian origin, referring to a surcoat or a long tunic of muslin worn by the Indian upper classes.
 The term was likely to be introduced into the subcontinent by the Portuguese.
 Several Portuguese records published in the 16th and 17th century also noted caba, cabaya and cabaia as a Muslim long robe worn by the ruling class of India as well as the Middle East.
 The earliest use of the word dates to the 1540s when the Portuguese explorer, Fernão Mendes Pinto visited India.
 It was also mentioned that the Prince Dharmapala of Kotte was the first to be introduced to the cabaya by the Portuguese, where it was worn by the Portuguese royalty during royal occasions.
 Later, King Vimaladharmasuriya of Kandy established it as the upper garment for Sri Lankan royalty signifying the changing of attitudes and loyalty to the Portuguese.
 Once Goa was occupied by the Portuguese in 1510, the Portuguese influences extended from the India Subcontinent to the Southeast Asia Archipelago.
 The term was then introduced to the archipelago to refer to a light cotton surcoat worn by both European men and women.

 Sultana Khadijah of Johor and an unnamed lady.
 Here shown long kebaya was used alongside baju kurung by Malay royalties, circa 1900.

 After the capture of Malacca in 1511, the cabaya worn by the Portuguese settlers in Portuguese Malacca (1511–1641) took the fancy of local Malay women, especially in Johor and the east coast of Malay Peninsula.
 It was popularized by the Chinese Peranakan in Malacca.
-This perhaps encouraged by their Chinese husbands as this style of clothing was considered appropriate and not that different from Chinese style clothing.
+This was perhaps encouraged by their Chinese husbands, as this style of clothing was considered appropriate and not that different from Chinese style clothing.
 Peter Mundy, a British writer who visited Goa in the 1630s, also stated that women in Malacca dressed similar to women in Goa.
 The influences of the Portuguese and Indian can be observed by the kebaya worn in Malacca, thus the possibilities that the term "cabaya" and the wearing of the dress was introduced to Malacca by the Portuguese or Portuguese Eurasians from India is higher than by the Arabs or Chinese.